Skip to main content

 NSCB Contractor Bond Requirements

 Nevada's contractor bonding system is more individualized than most states.
 The Board tailors each bond amount to the specific contractor.
+Learn more in our contractor bond requirements guide.

 How the Board Sets Your Amount